Kelly Sims Gallagher

 - MALD, The Fletcher School, Tufts University

-Kelly Sims Gallagher is Academic Dean and Professor of Energy and Environmental Policy at Fletcher, The Graduate School of Global Affairs at Tufts University.
+Kelly Sims Gallagher is Academic Dean and Professor of Energy and Environmental Policy at The Fletcher School.
 She directs the Climate Policy Lab and the Center for International Environment and Resource Policy at Fletcher.
 She served in the second term of Obama Administration as a Senior Policy Advisor in the White House Office of Science and Technology Policy, and as Senior China Advisor in the Special Envoy for Climate Change office at the U.S. State Department.

 Gallagher is a member of the board of the Belfer Center for Science and International Affairs at Harvard University, serves on the Board on Energy and Environmental Systems of the National Academies of Science, Engineering, and Medicine, and also serves on the board of Energy Foundation China.
 She is a member of the Council on Foreign Relations.